 Location of the Museo de Bellas Artes in Seville

-Nearby are also:
+Nearby the museum are also: